 I found this really fantastic resource for you.
 I hope it helps you.
 I’m also a big fan of worksheets and journal prompts.
 Doing inner child healing exercises using this method, even once a week, is really helpful.

-Click here to check out this free inner child worksheet for adults.
+Click here to check out this inner child healing exercises pdf.
+It’s free and amazing!

 What Type of Therapy Heals the Inner Child?